Inductive/tabloid/README.txt

     end
   end

 There's several things different about this one.
 We use #grouping to tell Tabloid to group the data by customer name, and indicate that we want totals to be calculated for each group.
 We indicate which columns we want totalled by passing :total => true on the elements requiring totals.
 We tell Tabloid to hide the :customer_name column because it will show a group header that contains this element for us.
 Finally, we tell Tabloid to summarize the report by summing balances. (:sum is the only accepted value for now, but support is coming for arbitrary blocks and a wider range of built-in functions).
+We tell Tabloid to add cardinality info (in the example above it might be "42 invoices") for each group and to a report summary.

 Background support
 Notice the parent class on this one?
 This report is backed by ActiveRecord.
 The main reason you'd want to do that is to allow for generation of report data in the background.
 In the report above, we've enabled that by making #prepare (which invokes the #rows block) run in the background using DelayedJob's #handle_asynchronously method.
 To use it under these circumstances, you'll create and save the report, then call prepare explicitly: